oracle-devrel/cd3-automation-toolkit/docs/tabs.md

 ## Groups Tab

-Use this Tab to create groups in the OCI tenancy.
-On choosing "Identity" in the SetUpOCI menu will allow to create groups in the OCI tenancy.
+Use this Tab to create groups and dynamic Groups in the OCI tenancy.
+On choosing "Identity" in the SetUpOCI menu will allow to create groups/dynamic groups in the OCI tenancy.

-Automation toolkit supports creation and export of Dynamic Groups as well.
+The toolkit supports groups in IDCS or default domain as of now.

 Output terraform file generated:  *<outdir\>/<region\>/<service_dir\>/<prefix\>_groups.auto.tfvars* under where *<region\>* directory is the home region.